Advanced search

 Plasma concentration of DOAC may be increased when co-administered with lenacapavir.

 Due to potential bleeding risk, dose adjustment of DOAC may be required.
-Consult the Summary of Product Characteristics of the DOAC for further information on use in combination with combined moderate CYP3A and P-gp inhibitors.
+Consult the Summary of Product Characteristics of the DOAC for further information on use in combination with moderate CYP3A inhibitors and/or P-gp inhibitors.

 ANTIFUNGALS